Home » Blog » Saltillo Tile » How to Clean Terracotta Saltillo Tile Flooring

 how to clean saltillo tile flooring

 That’s it – just three simple steps to clean Saltillo tile flooring.
-Sometimes there are reasons to refinish, resurface, or strip these floors.
+Sometimes, there are reasons to refinish, resurface, or strip these floors.
 But give your floor some TLC for basic cleaning or an occasional facelift.

 → Need the big guns?
 Check out How to Strip Saltillo Tile (& why you should try to avoid it!)

-Oh… one last thing.
+Oh!
+One last thing.
 Inspect your sealer once in a while.
-If you pour a little water onto the Saltillo tile and it absorbs (even if just a little), it’s time for a fresh coat of sealer.
+If you pour a little water onto the Saltillo tile, and it absorbs (even if just a little), it’s time for a fresh coat of sealer.
 Before applying that Saltillo tile sealer, follow these steps to scrub up the floor first!

 1. Hi, I buying and old 1970’s house with Saltillo in the kitchen and living room.
 The people living there have 4 dogs so you can imagine what the floor looks like.
 The grout is very dark in the high passage areas so my first question is how should I restore the grout or will i need to replace it?
 Will a steamer restore it and can I restore the tile with a steamer before resealing properly.
 I believe that if I can restore the floor it will greatly improve the house interior.